 Leadership Franklin County (LFC) is comprised of three programs:

 LFC Community is the original leadership Program founded in 1985.
 The mission of LFC Community is to develop a continuum of civic leaders who are engaged in the advancement of the community’s quality and growth.
 Participants are taken through a nine month course where they learn about leadership and their community.
 For more information, view the program brochure or flyer.

 Leadership Franklin County Community is sponsored by

 Do you need a volunteer group to help advanced a program, project, or organization?
 Leadership Franklin County Community might be a good resource for you!
-Please see the Request for Projects here for details on the Community Service Project of the Leadership Franklin County Community Program.
-Participants in the class of 2016-2017 are required to complete a community service project as part of their experience.
+Participants in the LFC Community program are required to complete a community service project as part of their experience.
 Project selections for the class of 2016-2017 are complete.
 Requests for Projects for the class of 2017-2018 will be released by June 2017 with a submission deadline in mid-July.
-Contact Robin Harmon firstname.lastname@example.org or 717-264-7101 x205 with any questions.
+Contact Robin Harmon email@example.com or 717-264-7101 x205 with any questions.

 LFC Youth began in 2009 with the mission to create a community of young people who are actively engaged in responsible, ethical and effective leadership.
 The program is open to sophomore high school students in any of the Franklin County school districts.
 Recruiting occurs during January and February of the students's freshman year.
 For more information, view the program brochure.